iLib-js/ilib-mono-webos/README.md

 }
 ```
 #### configuration
-The plugin will look for the `mapping` property within the settings of your project.json file.
+The plugin will look for the json property within the settings of your project.json file.
 The following settings are used within the json property:

- - template: a path template to use to generate the path to the translated output files.
-The template replaces strings in square brackets with special values, and keeps any characters intact that are not in square brackets.
-The default template, if not specified is "[dir]]/[resourceDir]/[localeDir]/[filename]".
- Please check the all available template. [link](https://github.com/iLib-js/loctool/blob/development/lib/utils.js#L1893).
- The plugin recognizes and replaces the following strings in template strings:
-   - [dir] the original directory where the matched source file came from.
-This is given as a directory that is relative to the root of the project.
-   - [filename] the file name of the matching file.
-   - [localeDir] the full locale where each portion of the locale is a directory in this order: [langage], [script], [region].
-   - [resourceDir] the root of the resource directory.
 ```json
 "settings": {
         "mappings": {